 Susan Rottier: Well, I wrote down one, I remember very vividly, when my dad was off from work, which was usually Saturday and Sunday, that was it, but sometimes Saturday not.
 He would--if we went anywhere, we would go for a ride, take my mother out, and we always had to come driving through here just to see it.
 He would never go a full week without, or a full day even, without driving us around and we had to, even if we went for a little ride someplace, we always had to come through here.
 He just--

 Amy Scanlon: Check on it.

-Susan Rottier: Yeah, yeah.
+Susan Rottier: Yeah.
 It was pretty much his life.
-I mean, my mother became invalid towards the end and if he got called back to work here, or because something happened at night, he'd have to come in and get me out of the bedroom and lay next to my mom because she was-- just in case she needed anything, so.
-So he was torn between the two things, but he really loved working here.
-And, like I said, Mr. Garver was kind of like a father figure to him, so.
+I mean, my mother became invalid towards the end and if he got called back to work here, or because something happened at night, he'd have to come in and get me out of the bedroom and lay next to my mom because she was--just in case she needed anything.
+He was torn between the two things, but he really loved working here.
+And, like I said, Mr. Garver was kind of like a father figure to him.

 Amy Scanlon: Wonderful story, thank you.
 And you brought a lot of other photographs and things for us to look at, and hopefully those will be added to the collection.
 Is there anything else you want to talk about?